mattcaron/emeals_getter/README.md

 - Add test code.
 - Fix the fact that the reqwest calls are blocking.
 - Automatically count pages on the generated doc adjust as necessary to ensure each recipe is, at most, the front and back of a single page.
+- There is much copypasta tech debt that needs refactoring.
+- Add a license file.